Augmented and Virtual Reality in Education

 Projects like Augment Education are pushing boundaries of what is possible in this realm.
 This tool is made for presentations, modeling, and basic 3D design.
 It is relatively easy to use and can be considered something of a swiss army knife of current AR tools.
 Augment Education helps teachers and students to try their hand at constructing various objects and animating them via extensive libraries of shapes, objects, and actions.

-Another thing that can be greatly improved by implementation of VR & AR is inclusivity of the students with various disabilities into the educational process.
+Another thing that can be greatly improved by the implementation of VR & AR is inclusivity of the students with various disabilities into the educational process.